 - The General Director is responsible for keeping an up-to-date list of all public and private bodies in which the University owns stakes and of the representatives designated by it, and for allowing consultation to interested parties.

 - University withdrawal from the private and public bodies in which it owns stakes is proposed by the University Rector approved by the Board of Governors.

 Chapter I - Bodies and Structures

 - The University operates as a complex and integrated system, and reflects the distinction between coordination, control and management activities.

 - Coordination activities are assigned to the following governing Bodies:

 - The University Governing Bodies are assisted by assessment bodies, which are:

-- the Evaluation Board for scientific, educational and administrative activities;
+- for scientific, educational and administrative activities: the Evaluation Unit;

-- the Audit Committee for financial, accounting and asset management.
+- for financial, accounting and asset management: the Audit Committee.

-- Consultative and supervisory bodies are the Student Assembly, the Doctoral Board, Student Advocate and the Equal Opportunities, Employee Well-being and Inclusion Committee.
+- Consultative and supervisory bodies are: the Student Assembly, the Doctoral Student Assembly, the Student Advocate and the Committee for Equal Opportunities, Employee Well-being and Inclusion.

-- The General Director is entrusted with management, assisted by managers, who answer for their results, as well as by other heads of University structures.
+- The General Director is entrusted with management, assisted by managers, who are accountable for their results, and by other heads of the various University structures.

 - Interdepartmental Schools;